Blog

 Fetch, Translate and Save the Content

 1. Fetch the foreign language content.
 Many sites offer an RSS feed, a file that contains summaries and URLs for recently-published content.
-This file contains the information we want.
+Another way to fetch articles is using a web scraper.

 2. Translate the title and summary to English.
 This is done via the DeepL API to translate texts instantaneously.

 3. Store the results in the What's New(s)? database.
-We don't want to fetch, translate and save content every time someone visits the site, so we save all the info in a database, which then gets displayed for each visitor.
+We don't want to fetch and translate the articles every time someone visits the site, so we save the original and translated content in a database.

 Display the Articles

-Once the original and translated content has been stored in the database, surfing over to the What's New(s)? home page will display the English translations.
+Once the original and translated content has been stored in the database, surfing over to the What's New(s)? home page will display the article titles and summaries.

 (Click on a thumbnail to enlarge.)